codelibs/fess-docs/en/14.8/admin/dict-guide.rst

 This manages the Stemmer override dictionary. stemmer_override.txt is a word replacement dictionary file used for each language to override specific characters in Stemmer.

-The translation appears to be grammatically correct and natural.

 .. |image0| image:: ../../../resources/images/en/14.8/admin/dict-1.png